AITA for setting boundaries with my financially dependent parents?

 Original Post

 I'm a 23-year-old woman.
-I'm not super savvy about money matters because I'm still studying at college and live with my folks.
+I'm not very savvy about money matters because I'm still studying in college and living with my parents.

-I got a credit card to learn how to handle credit and build up some.
+I got a credit card to learn how to handle credit and build it up.
 My credit score is good for someone like me, but it's not amazing.

 I plan to use this card for purchases up to about $150.
 So far, I've only used it twice, spending about $120, which I paid off quickly.

-I’m not planning to go over my limit because I’ve heard too many scary stories about people getting into debt by overusing their credit card.
-The only person I told about this was my dad because my mom tends to spill the beans to my brother and his wife (both 27.)
+I’m not planning to go over my limit because I’ve heard too many scary stories about people getting into debt by overusing their credit cards.
+The only person I told about this was my dad because my mom tends to spill the beans to my brother and his wife (both 27).
 She overheard us talking one day, and my brother and his wife found out.

 They asked if they could use my card.
 They admitted they had debt from too much credit card use and thought my card was "free money" because I didn't owe anything on it.